 In the summer of 2017 my ENT’s office took on a new doctor and I was referred to her for my annual Meniere’s symptom review and prescription renewal.
-She suggested a trial of Betahistine during my first consultation with her.
+She suggested a trial of betahistine during my first consultation with her.
 As I established earlier in the text, I don’t reject any suggested treatment out of hand (any treatment that isn’t damaging or potentially life threatening.
-I could tell you stories, but I won’t) I decided to give Betahistine a try.
+I could tell you stories but I won’t.
+Not here, anyway) I decided to give Betahistine a try.
 The drug is not available in the US under its European brand name, Serc.
 It has to be compounded, and as a consequence of this it isn’t on the average health insurance formulary.
-This makes Betahistine more expensive to take and harder to get, but at least it was legal for me to try it.
+This makes betahistine more expensive to take and harder to get, but at least it was legal for me to try it.

-As of this writing (January 2019) I have been taking 16 mg of Betahistine three times a day for over a year.
+I started off by taking 8 mg of betahistine three times a day.
+Three months later we bumped the dosage up to 16 mg three times a day and I have been taking the same dosage ever since.
 While I can’t say it is doing everything I had hoped for, it is doing something.
 My head seems clearer, my concentration sharper.
-The tinnitus continues unabated but the ear pressure is less noticeable.
+The tinnitus continues unabated but the ear fullness is less noticeable.
 I still get occasional bouts of vertigo but they seem to last for shorter durations.

 Intratympanic Steroid Injection